Solar eclipses on the Moon

 Solar eclipses on the Moon are caused when the planet Earth passes in front of the Sun and blocks its light.
 Viewers on Earth experience a lunar eclipse during a solar eclipse on the Moon.

 These solar eclipses are only seen in the near side portion and smaller parts of the far side where Earth is seen during librations, these areas of the moon making up the visible portion of the Moon.
 Eclipses there are seen during the lunar sunrise and sunset and extend to the furthermost areas of the near side but mainly not in the polar areas of the Moon.
 While the Moon orbits Earth, Earth rotates once in nearly 24 hours, but its position at the sky is only in one position, as it never changes.
 This is in contrast to some other moons or other satellites orbiting other planets or dwarf planets and a few asteroids, even inside the Solar System.
 They are, however, very rare in the outer part of the Solar System.

-The last solar eclipse on the Moon was a total eclipse on 8 November 2022, with the entire near side and tiny surroundings of the far side seeing totality.
-The next total eclipse won't be until March 2025.
+The last solar eclipse on the Moon was a total eclipse on 7 September 2025, with the entire near side and tiny surroundings of the far side seeing totality.
+The next total eclipse will occur on 3 March 2026.

 Length

-Unlike the Earth, which sees its eclipse for up to two and a half hours, the longest eclipse that can be viewed in one area on the Moon lasts for up to five and a half hours.
-Some long eclipses on the Moon, however, usually last for about five hours in one area, with the Earth's shadow touching the Moon for a maximum of six hours.

-Some eclipses are longer when the Earth is slightly closer to the Moon.
-During such on eclipses, the Moon is seen on Earth with its apparent diameter larger than the Sun's.
-Meanwhile, some eclipses are shorter when the Earth is slightly further away from the Moon.
-On Earth, the Moon is seen with its apparent diameter smaller than the Sun's.
+While a solar eclipse on Earth lasts for up to two and a half hours, a solar eclipse on the Moon lasts for up to five and a half hours.
+However, some eclipses on the Moon last for about five hours in one area, despite the Earth's shadow touching the Moon for a maximum of six hours.
+When the Earth and Moon are closer, eclipses are longer, and from Earth, the Moon's apparent diameter is greater than the Sun.
+However, when the Earth and Moon are further apart, eclipses are shorter, and from Earth, the Moon's apparent diameter is lesser than the Sun.

-Unlike the Earth, where its eclipses start and end at a different place, all of the Moon's solar eclipses begin in the westernmost parts of the near side and end in the easternmost parts of the near side.
+Solar eclipses on Earth start and end at different locations each time, while solar eclipses on the moon always begin in the westernmost parts and end in the easternmost parts of the near side, and are always around the equator.
+However, partial solar eclipses start near and within the polar areas.

-Solar eclipses starting near and within the polar areas are always partial, while solar eclipses starting at or within the equator are always total.